 If you can't find Goldbelt, just head west and you should hit the roads of the "Quadrangle".

 After spending 30 minutes perusing the ruins, walk up the road that dead ends here and continue about 300 meters: you get to a fork which is the southeastern tip of the "Quadrangle".
 You can take either road.
 The left one goes west and then north; the right one goes north and then east.
 They both join again at the northwestern tip of the "Quadrangle".
 If you take the right one (which first goes uphill), make sure you don't end up in a mine (your general direction has to be northwest).
 From this northwestern tip (9 hours into the hike, N36.61599 - W117.46214) keep going west towards the Ulida Flat.

 The road will continue pretty much straight between two ridges and eventually turn north (right) and head for the Ulida Flat that becomes very visible.
 It is downhill into the flat (10h15' into the hike).

 The easiest but longer option is to head for the little canyon.
 As you enter the Ulida Flat, leave the road and head northwest cross-country amid low brush (nothing that will slow you down) to the obvious saddle across the flat, slightly uphill (11h20' into the hike).
-Walk downhill from the saddle until you find a relatively easy way to cross over to the left (west) into Race Track.
+Walk downhill from the saddle until you find a relatively easy way to cross over to the left (west) into the northern section of Race Track.
 This is probably the trickiest part of the hike.
 Use common sense to estimate when is a good time to cross over (if the ridge to your left is steep and tall, it is not a good time).
 You should enter Race Track approximately 14 hours into the hike.